Vaschi/beginner-friendly-course-list/README.md

 ## ⚙️ Machine Learning

 Machine learning is a subset of artificial intelligence (AI) that focuses on building systems that can learn from and make decisions based on data.
 Rather than being explicitly programmed to perform a certain task, these systems are trained using large amounts of data and algorithms that give them the ability to learn how to perform the task.

+"Torture the data, and it will confess to anything."
+~ Some guy that loved cats and was into economics